In search of Leviathan, and the majesty of GodWritten by Subby Szterszky

 Humanity is woven into this tapestry, engaging in creative, fruitful work and enjoying the good things God has made.

 And Leviathan is part of the celebration, breaching the waves in sight of the ships that go sailing by, sharing the ocean with a wealth of marine life, looking to God for its food in due course.
 This isn’t a beast of fantasy but of the natural world.
 It fulfills its divine mandate by playing – some translations say frolicking or splashing about.
-The Hebrew word has a sense of playing together, suggesting that God enters into the pleasure of this creature he has made, as one would with a beloved pet.
+The Hebrew word has a sense of playing together, suggesting that God enters into the pleasure of this animal he has made, as one would with a beloved pet.

 The wisdom and majesty of God